-[N]: The lowest level is a stochastic model for individual abundance, N. $[S_N|N]$: Given N, this is a stochastic model for the locations of the N individuals.
+- [N]: The lowest level is a stochastic model for individual abundance, N. - $[\mathbf{S}N|N]$: Given N, this is a stochastic model for the locations of the N individuals.

 Most SCR models used to date assume a homogeneous, uncorrelated distribution of individuals in space.
 This is a computationally convenient but a biologically unrealistic model for most populations.
 Following Borchers and Efford (2008), we deal with the case in which individuals occur in the survey region according to a nonhomogeneous Poisson process (NHPP).
 This covers almost all SCR spatial models currently in the literature (Reich and Gardner, 2014, is an exception; see Section 2.1) and allows variation in density in space, but not dependence between the locations of individuals.
-We assume that individuals occur in the plane according to a NHPP with intensity $\lambda(s)$ at location s.
-As $\lambda(s)$ is the population density at s, which must be non-negative, dependence on s is naturally modelled using a log link function, i.e.
+We assume that individuals occur in the plane according to an NHPP with intensity $\lambda(s)$ at location s.
+As $\lambda(s)$ is the population density at s, which must be non-negative, dependence on \mathbf{s} is naturally modelled using a log link function, that is, where x is a column vector of explanatory variables.

-(1) $$\lambda(s) = e^{x'\beta}$$

-where x is a column vector of explanatory variables.
 This would include s or spatially referenced variables evaluated at s.
-To accommodate non-monotonic dependence on explanatory variables, Borchers and Kidney (2014) proposed use of regression splines in the linear predictor $x'\beta$ and this method is implemented in the maximum likelihood package "secr" (Efford, 2013).
+To accommodate non-monotonic dependence on explanatory variables, Borchers and Kidney (2014) proposed use of regression splines in the linear predictor $\mathbf{x}'\boldsymbol{\beta}$ and this method is implemented in the maximum likelihood package "secr" (Efford, 2013).